jhpyle/docassemble/_docs/scalability.md

 `DBHOST`, `LOGSERVER`, `S3ACCESSKEY`, `S3SECRETACCESSKEY`, and `S3BUCKET`.
 9. Run `docker run --env-file=env.list -d -p 80:80 -p 443:443 -p
 9001:9001 jhpyle/docassemble`
-10. Edit the [security group] on the second instance to allow HTTP traffic from anywhere.
+10. Edit the [Security Group] on the second instance to allow HTTP traffic from anywhere.
 11. Point your browser to the "Public IP" of the second instance.
 A **docassemble** interview should appear.